DEVELOPERS

 console.log(signature);

 The record object is for display.
-The proof object is the trust layer.
-Signature validation depends on messageString, signature, key ID, algorithm, and the public key endpoint.
+The proof object is the verification layer.
+Signature validation depends on proof.messageString, signature, key ID, algorithm, and the public key endpoint.

 Example verify response shape